 When working in Motion Design, Video Editing, or 3D Animation, we can usually say that our work stays mostly digital and will be shown on screens.

 What kind of screens, though?

 Are you animating for Film and your work is shown in Movie Theaters?
 Or are you editing some clips that will be shown on Twitter and will mostly be viewed on mobile devices?

 Why am I asking all of this?

-Because firstly, you should have a good grasp of how your target group will experience the work you are creating.
+Because firstly, you should have a good grasp on how your target group will experience the work you are creating.
 This can be done through proofing devices, such as a proofing Monitor or Mobile Phones, or TVs, depending on what your target group is using.

-And secondly, you can always overproduce your work and spend too much time on details, color accuracy or frames per second, that your target group might not even be able to appreciate, given their inferior devices.
+And secondly, you can always overproduce your work and spend too much time on details, color accuracy, or frames per second, that your target group might not even be able to appreciate, given their inferior devices.

 Here are some examples of Monitor-features that might not be entirely necessary, depending on your work and target group: